Skip to main content

 Lesley Baird

-Lesley worked with TPAS for 25 years, she was CEO for 23 years.
-Scotland has a long and strong history of participation, Lesley and her team were instrumental in developing best practice across Scotland, in rural, urban, island settings and with people of all ages, backgrounds and abilities.
-Lesley stood down from TPAS in March 2022, she has her own small consultancy now, developing partnerships between landlords and tenants, ensuring tenants voices are strong, are heard and are taken into account in decisions.
-Lesley has a wide range of skills and experience including Independent Tenant Advisor, Training tenants & staff, Policy & strategy development.
+Lesley worked with TPAS Scotland for 25 years, she was CEO for 23 years.
+Scotland has a long and strong history of participation; Lesley and her team were instrumental in developing best practice across Scotland, in rural, urban, and island settings and with people of all ages, backgrounds and abilities.
+Lesley stood down from TPAS in March 2022.
+She has her own small consultancy now, developing partnerships between landlords and tenants, ensuring tenants voices are strong, are heard and are taken into account in decisions.
+Lesley has a wide range of skills and experience, including Independent Tenant Advisor, training tenants and staff, and policy and strategy development.

 Liz Millen